-To familiarise the students with the contributions of Kerala to Scientific Literature.
+To familiarize the students with the contributions of Kerala to Scientific Literature.

 Ayurveda - Origin and growth of Indian medical system.
-Major texts and authors of Ayurveda.
+Major authors and texts on Ayurveda.
+Essential Reading History of Ayurveda by N.V.Krishnankutty Varier, Part I, pp-1-44.